morganholland/secondBrain/README.md

 ## How It Works

-The bot analyzes your text against each writing principle and provides:
+The tool analyzes your text against each writing principle and provides:

 - **Pass/Fail Status** for each principle
 - **Specific Issues** found in your text